Croisillons/PING/README.md

 * View of the project files
 * Search and Replace (Sed)
 * Resizable window and views
+* Support of Maven and Git project
 * Maven project:
     * Compilation (Coffee Cup button)
         * if the compilation succeed: Snackbar is displayed with a happy cowboy, and we can hear a happy "Yeeha"
         * if the compilation failed: Snackbar is displayed with a sad cowboy, and we can hear a sad "Yeeha"
+    * Build and Run
+        * Output displayed in real time
+        * Stop the Run
+* Git project:
+    * Pull and Push
+    * Use terminal to Add and Commit
-* Configuration saved (Theme, opened project, view size)
+* Configuration saved (Current Theme, Custom Themes, Shortcuts, Project, View Size)
 * Shortcuts: CTRL+S to save, CTRL+F to replace...
+    * Customize Shortcuts
 * Java syntax highlighting
+* Add Terminal : Implementation with JediTerm
+* Code snippets

 ## WIP
-* Custom shortcuts
-* Add Terminal : Implementation with JediTerm
-* Add code snippets
+* More code snippets
+* More shortcuts
-* Compilation output
+* Tag handling

 ## TODO
-* Add tag